Advantages of Each Technology for Specific Applications Across the Industry

 When choosing what camera you need for your OGI needs, the first factor to consider is ensuring the camera in question can visualize your gas.
 After you have done that, the decision may not always be simple and should not be based solely on price.

 While they may be higher in price, there are considerable advantages of a cooled OGI camera.
 As mentioned above, these units fall into the functional region of hydrocarbon gases, meaning only one camera would be required to visualize a wide variety of gases.
 In some cases, multiple cameras would be needed in the fingerprint region to achieve the same results.
 Another unique advantage of a midwave camera is the lack of interference from water vapors.
 As seen in Figure 7, water vapor has strong absorption in the longwave or fingerprint region which could cause image uncertainty when using a camera.

 Increased sensitivity and image quality are important factors to consider when choosing an OGI camera.
 These not only impact the ability to visualize small leaks but may also be considerable factors when trying to meet regulatory standards.

 There are also feature considerations when choosing a camera where a cooled OGI camera is beneficial.
 The only Hazardous Location-certified handheld OGI cameras in the market are cooled detector cameras.
-If you require or desire the ability to quantify your gas leak, this is solely done with an OGI camera in the midwave spectrum, such as the GF320, and proprietary software found in the QL320 quantitative solution from Providence Photonics.
+If you require or desire the ability to quantify your gas leak, this is solely done with an OGI camera in the midwave spectrum, such as the GF320, and proprietary software found in the FLIR QL320 quantitative solution.

 Whether you are looking to save money, meet regulatory standards, increase worker safety, or simply to be a good environmental steward, the options are greater than ever and can sometimes be confusing.
 Many factors can go into a decision to choose an OGI camera beyond price.
 FLIR provides the widest selection and array of OGI cameras in the market and can assist in your selection process.